josealef/josealef.github.io/README.md

-# Human Resources - Project Manager
+# HR - Project Manager

 #### Self-motivated professional with advanced knowledge of human resources and management principles.